-I’m shopping around for a new Medicare Advantage plan and am having a really hard time finding one that has all my doctors in-network.
-How do I do this?
+I’m shopping around for a new Medicare Advantage plan and am having a tough time finding one with all my doctors in-network.
+In your book, you refer to this as one of Medicare’s Frustrating Flaws.
 Is there an easier way of finding which Medicare insurance companies have my doctors in their Medicare Advantage network?

-Overall, entering your ZIP code for location, adding your prescriptions, and searching for preferred pharmacies is pretty straightforward on Medicare.gov.
-If a stand-alone Medicare PDP is all you’re shopping for, it’s probably more convenient than using a Medicare insurance agent or Medicare insurance company website to buy one.
+If you’re planning to buy a new Medicare Part D Prescription Drug Plan (PDP) on Medicare.gov, it’s the most accessible DIY enrollment tool.
+Overall, entering your ZIP code, adding your prescriptions, and searching for preferred pharmacies is pretty straightforward on Medicare.gov.
+If a stand-alone Medicare PDP is all you’re shopping for, the Medicare website is more convenient than a Medicare insurance agent or Medicare insurance company website.
 Medicare lets you enter your prescriptions into their Plan Finder tool, and you can add up to five of your preferred pharmacies.
-They even have a nice map tool you can use.
-If you want to find a pharmacy, you’d do this as the very last step in the shopping process.
-I cover that entire process in chapter nine of the book.
+They even have a convenient map tool you can use.
+If you want to find a pharmacy, you would do this as the last step in the shopping process.
+I cover that entire process in chapter nine of my book.

-If you’re looking at Medicare Advantage plans on Medicare.gov, you cannot look up your providers.
-You can’t look up any providers.
+And, if you’re looking at Medicare Advantage plans on Medicare.gov, you cannot look up any providers.
 It’s not like looking up pharmacies.
 You have zero ability to enter your doctors and preferred hospitals on Medicare.gov and then sort by those doctors to find the Medicare Advantage plan that covers them all.
 This is a huge miss and a major flaw of the Medicare.gov website.

-You can find a short list of major Medicare insurance companies as well as Hybrid online insurance agencies in the Helpful Links section of the Prepare for Medicare website!
+You can also find a shortlist of major Medicare insurance companies and Hybrid online insurance agencies in the Helpful Links section of the Prepare for Medicare website!

 Christine, I hope this helped!